Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Bears stats and trends

+- Chicago has six wins against the spread in 16 games this year.

-- The Bears have an against the spread record of 3-8 in their 11 games as an underdog of 2.5 points or more this season.
+- This season, the Bears have an ATS record of 3-8 in their 11 games as an underdog of 3.5 points or more.

-- Chicago's games this year have gone over the total in six out of 16 opportunities (37.5%).
+- Chicago has gone over the point total in 37.5% of its opportunities this season (six times in 16 games with a set point total).

 - When Chicago puts up more than 25.6 points, it is 2-1 against the spread and 1-2 overall.